Knowledge

 Afridi & Angell inBrief

-By Shahram Safai, Mevan Bandara and Alex Vromans
+By Shahram Safai, Mevan Bandara and Private: Alex Vromans

 January 2022 began with the announcement that businesses and corporations will be subject to Corporate Tax (CT) from 1 June 2023.
 While the UAE Ministry of Finance helpfully provided information on the basic tenets of CT, including a comprehensive white paper, the CT Law governing CT was published on 9 December 2022 providing clarity.
 However, there are still a number of areas that will be further clarified through the implementing regulations.
 An unofficial translation of the Law together with FAQs have been provided by the MoF.